 But organic wine doesn’t come in just one flavour, and so what works for one type of food might not work for another.
 Of course, the truth of the matter is that you can eat pretty much whatever you want, washed down with whatever wine you want.

-So what are these awesome food and wine pairings that you should try?
+So what are these awesome food and organic wine pairings that you should try?